publiclab/image-sequencer/README.md

 modified. `steps` may be the name of a module or array of names of modules.

 Note: Browser CORS Restrictions apply.
-Some browsers may not allow local images form other folders, and throw a Security Error instead.
+Some browsers may not allow local images from other folders, and throw a Security Error instead.

 ```js
   sequencer.replaceImage(selector,steps,optional_options);